 |RRB ALP Syllabus||SBI PO Prelims Syllabus||SBI PO Mains Syllabus|

 Question 4: How many cubes have no side painted?

 The cubes at the inner core part of the cube will not have any side painted.
 Evaluating it every time for different cubes is a tedious task.
 The simple and easiest approach is by analyzing the pattern.

-In 2*2*2 cube there are zero cubes that are no side painted.
+In 2*2*2 cube there are zero cubes that have no side painted.
 Whereas in 3*3*3 cube There is only one cube at the core part which has no sides painted.

 |Cube type||Non painted cube|